HamishPayne/CODE-WORDS/Classroom/Week-10/readme.md

 3D text in P5JS, camera movable with mouse.
 3D space. https://www.openprocessing.org/sketch/913474

+### THREE DIMENSIONAL

+SHOW RENDERING PROCESS

+- Guy Debord’ss ‘the society of the spectacle’ which is referenced in my chosen text speaks about a “future society where all life presents itself as an immense accumulation of spectacles, Everything that was directly lived has moved away into representation.“
+- By creating the text in 3d the words become images.
+I thought about using icons or images instead of words.
+- By turning these letters into 3d objects in space they become ‘physical’ representations of letters and words.
+- I’ve Also been looking at a font which is made up completely of Nike ticks, I thought this would be an interesting take on ‘commodity fetishism’ that Debord speaks about, everything becomes a product.
+Even letters and language in this utopia has become a product.
+- Now my code is almost finalised I’m starting to think about the design of the virtual space

+### notes

 - Show the final layer as a utopia
 - ‘Distance from experienced reality’
 - The layered images go from physical space to digital space